akamming/esp_domoticz_opentherm_handler/README.md

 - Log sensor: Receives debug and info messages from the device
 - IP Address sensor: Shows current device IP
 NOTE: The command should be repeated every 10 seconds, otherwise the Boiler will switch off heating/cooling automatically

+**Deprecated MQTT devices:** The following devices are deprecated and will be removed in a future version.
+They probably still work but are no longer tested:
+- EnableCooling device
+- EnableCentralHeating device
+- Boiler setpoint device

 ### Thermostat mode
 Additional 3 more devices :